Ebla: The first and second kingdoms

-Mardikh II's periods shared the same culture. the population of Ebla during Mardikh IIB1 is estimated to have numbered around 40,000 in the capital, and over 200,000 people in the entire kingdom.
-The Eblaites of Mardikh II were Semites, close to their Northwestern Semitic neighbors, such as the Amorites.
+Mardikh II's periods shared the same culture. the population of Ebla during Mardikh IIB1 (2400–2300 BC) is estimated to have numbered around 40,000 in the capital, and over 200,000 people in the entire kingdom.
+The Eblaites of Mardikh II were Semite-speakers close to their Northwestern Semitic neighbors, such as the Amorites.
 Giovanni Pettinato said the Eblaite language, one of the oldest attested Semitic languages, was a West Semitic language; Gelb and others said it was an East Semitic dialect closer to the Akkadian language.
-Academic consensus considers Eblaite an East Semitic language, which exhibits both West and East Semitic features.
+Academic consensus considers Eblaite an East Semitic language which exhibits both West and East Semitic features.

 Ebla held several religious and social festivals, including rituals for the succession of a new king, which normally lasted for several weeks.
 The Eblaite calendars were based on a solar year divided into twelve months.
 Two calendars were discovered; the "old calendar" used during the reign of Igrish-Halam, and a "new calendar" introduced by vizier Ibbi-Sipish.
 Many months were named in honor of deities; in the new calendar, "Itu be-li" was the first month of the year, and meant "the month of the lord".
 Each year was given a name instead of a number.

 Women received salaries equal to those of men and could accede to important positions and head government agencies.
 The Eblaites imported Kungas from Nagar, and used them to draw the carriages of royalty and high officials, as well as diplomatic gifts for allied cities.
 Society was less centered around the palace and the temple than in Mesopotamian kingdoms.
 The Eblaite palace was designed around the courtyard, which was open toward the city, thus making the administration approachable.
 This contrasts with Mesopotamian palaces, which resembled citadels with narrow entrances and limited access to the external courtyard.
 Music played an important part in the society and musicians were both locals, or hired from other cities such as Mari.
 Ebla also hired acrobats from Nagar, but later reduced their number and kept some to train local Eblaite acrobats.

 The third kingdom

 The Mardikh III population was predominately Semitic Amorite.
 The Amorites were mentioned in the first kingdom's tablets as neighbors and as rural subjects, and they came to dominate Ebla after the destruction of the second kingdom.
 The city witnessed a great increase in construction, and many palaces, temples and fortifications were built.
-The Amorite Eblaites worshiped many of the same deities as the Eblaites of earlier periods, and maintained the sanctity of the acropolis in the center of the city.
+The Amorite-speaking Eblaites worshiped many of the same deities as the Paleo-Syrian-speaking Eblaites of earlier periods, and maintained the sanctity of the acropolis in the center of the city.
 The third kingdom's iconography and royal ideology were under the influence of Yamhad's culture; kingship was received from the Yamhadite deities instead of Ishtar of Ebla, which is evident by the Eblaite seals of Indilimma's period.